kipcole9/money/README.md

 1. Money must always have both a amount and a currency code.

-2. The currency code must always be valid.
+2. The currency code must always be a valid ISO4217 code.

 3. Money arithmetic can only be performed when both operands are of the same currency.

 4. Money amounts are represented as a `Decimal`.

-5. Money is serialised to the database as a custom Postgres type that includes both the amount and the currency.
+5. Money can be serialised to the database as a composite Postgres type that includes both the amount and the currency.
 Therefore for Ecto serialization Postgres is assumed as the data store.
 Serialization is entirely optional.

 6. All arithmetic functions work on a `Decimal`.
 No rounding occurs automatically (unless expressly called out for a function, as is the case for